Chapter 1301:3-6 Elevator Inspection

 (B) An application for a certificate of competency as an inspector of elevators may be denied, and a certificate of competency and a commission to serve as a special inspector of elevators in accordance with section 4105.05 of the Revised Code may be suspended or revoked, in accordance with Chapters 119. and 4105. of the Revised Code for:

-(1) Failure to meet the requirements of section (A) of this rule;
+(1) Failure to meet the requirements of paragraph (A) of this rule;

 (2) Incompetence or untrustworthiness of the applicant or holder thereof; or